|Requirements Engineering Laboratory @ CMU|

 |Projects | Funding | Publications | Software|

-The Requirements Engineering Laboratory is a research lab dedicated to the study of computational methods, tools and techniques for capturing, modeling and analyzing software requirements to improve trust and assurance in the software systems.
-Our research combines formal and experimental methods to study both limits of design specification in characterizing problems and solutions, as well as the limits of human comprehension in the application of tools to solve real world problems.
+The Requirements Engineering Laboratory is dedicated to the study of computational methods, tools and techniques for capturing, modeling and analyzing software requirements to improve trust and assurance in the software systems.
+Our research combines formal and experimental methods to study both the limits of design specification in characterizing problems and solutions, as well as the limits of human comprehension in the application of tools to solve real world problems.
 Following is a list of our current projects:

 Composable and Usable Security and Privacy Requirements